 - Whether the operation is a SELECT or an INSERT.
 For example, Parquet tables require relatively little memory to query, because Impala reads and decompresses data in 8MB chunks.
 Inserting into a Parquet table is a more memory-intensive operation because the data for each data file (with a maximum size of 1GB) is stored in memory until encoded, compressed, and written to disk.

 - Whether the table is partitioned or not, and whether a query against a partitioned table can take advantage of partition pruning.

-- The size of the result set.
+LIMIT to its own portion of the result set.

 - The mechanism by which work is divided for a join query.